 If the decision is made to deny a request for or remove an animal covered by this policy, the affected individual may file a formal written grievance with the ADA/Section 504 Coordinator pursuant to the grievance procedures contained in the Nondiscrimination Policy and Complaint Resolution Policy.

 Individuals wishing to request a modification or exception to this policy as a reasonable accommodation should contact the Office of Student Disability Services (students) or Office of Administration and Human Relations (employee).

 To ensure equal access and nondiscrimination of people with disabilities, members of the MSM community must abide by the following practices:

-If another individual has a disability that may be affected by the presence of animals, please contact the Associate Director for Student Success (students) or Director of HR Operations (employees).
+If another individual has a disability that may be affected by the presence of animals, please contact the Director of Student Success (students) or Director of HR Operations (employees).
 The School is committed to ensure that the needs of all people with disabilities are met and will determine how to resolve any conflicts or problems as expeditiously as possible.

 130 Claremont Avenue

 Email This Page